 Building coherence in humanitarian mortality measurement: Two years of innovation, evidence and local leadership

 How do we get better at measuring and using mortality data for decision making in crises?
-Join us and our partners for a webinar on the Mortality Estimation in Crises Systems Innovation Partnership, bringing together contributors who have been working on this challenge over the past two years.
+This webinar on the Mortality Estimation in Crises Systems Innovation Partnership brought together contributors who have been working on this challenge over the past two years.

 Watch the recording